COVID -19 IMPACT : Is it advisable to take ONLINE Classes for Fall 2020 intake?

 Given the prevailing situation, you may be required to commence your semester online than the customary campus-based learning, unless there is a vaccine in place to flatten the virus curve before the fall season begins.

-What would it be like to start college in the virtual mode?
+What would it be like to start college in virtual mode?
 How will this impact your academic goals and career progression?
 Most importantly, are you open to remote learning given that most of the universities have already moved online- midway through the summer term?

 We at Collegepond would like to share our thoughts on what you can expect from distance learning or remote teaching and the impact of this transitory mode of learning on your overall education.

 Some of the intended benefits of online learning:

 - Good teaching does not distinguish between online and classroom learning, so if you are able to cope up with online learning you can avail of reasonably good quality education and guidance.

 - If your program duration is of two years then you will be able to complete your program as per the schedule and save on your valuable time.
 You will have sufficient time on-campus as well.

 - Some Universities may provide a reduced fee for online classes

 You may experience the following shortcomings while learning online:

 - You may find the sudden switch from campus-based learning to online learning to be a bit disruptive at the beginning